Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 ### a.
 Students

-Sebastien JUDOT is a male, he doesn't smokes, he warms his food at school.
+Sebastien JUDOT is a male, he doesn't smoke, he warms his food at school.
 He comes to school on an electric scooter.
 On breaks, he is in library.

-Voleta DONATELLO is a female, she doesn't smokes, she takes her food outside and she cooks it at school.
+Voleta DONATELLO is a female, she doesn't smoke, she takes her food outside and she cooks it at school.
 She comes to shcool in car.
 During the break, she is in her classroom and in the corridor.

-Marshall SPLINTER is a male, he doesn't smokes, he takes his food outside and doesn't cooks it.
+Marshall SPLINTER is a male, he doesn't smoke, he takes his food outside and doesn't cooks it.
 He comes at school on his bike.
 During the break, he is in his classroom and in the corridor.

-Jeanne PANCREASSE is a female, she doesn't smokes, she eats outside the school.
+Jeanne PANCREASSE is a female, she doesn't smoke, she eats outside the school.
 She comes at school by walk.
 During the break, she drinks cofee and she goes in resting room.

-Emile SAVATTE is a male, he doesn't smokes, he takes his food outside and he don't cooks it.
+Emile SAVATTE is a male, he doesn't smoke, he takes his food outside and he don't cooks it.
 He comes at school by walk.
 During the break, he goes to the toilet and in library.

 Jordan CAPUERA is a male, he smoke and eat outside the school.
 He comes at school on his moto.
 During the break he drinks cofee and goes smoke at outside deck.